Boeing bids farewell to an icon, delivers last 747 jumbo jet - NewsBreak

 The first 747 entered service in 1970 on Pan Am’s New York-London route, and its timing was terrible, Aboulafia said.
 It debuted shortly before the oil crisis of 1973, amid a recession that saw Boeing’s employment fall from 100,800 employees in 1967 to a low of 38,690 in April 1971.
 The “Boeing bust” was infamously marked by a billboard near the Seattle-Tacoma International Airport that read, “Will the last person leaving SEATTLE — Turn out the lights.”

 An updated model — the 747-400 series — arrived in the late 1980s and had much better timing, coinciding with the Asian economic boom of the early 1990s, Aboulafia said.
-He took a Cathay Pacific 747 from Los Angeles to Hong Kong as a twentysomething backpacker in 1991.
+He recalled taking a Cathay Pacific 747 from Los Angeles to Hong Kong as a twentysomething backpacker in 1991.

 “Even people like me could go see Asia,” Aboulafia said.
 “Before, you had to stop for fuel in Alaska or Hawaii and it cost a lot more.
 This was a straight shot — and reasonably priced.”

-Atlas Air ordered four 747-8 freighters early last year, with the final one — emblazoned with an image of Joe Sutter, the engineer who oversaw the 747’s original design team — delivered Tuesday.
-Atlas CEO John Dietrich called the 747 the greatest air freighter, thanks in part to its unique capacity to load through the nose cone.
+Atlas Air ordered four 747-8 freighters early last year, with the final one leaving the factory Tuesday.

+Boeing’s roots are in the Seattle area, and it has assembly plants in Washington state and South Carolina.
+The company announced in May that it would move its headquarters from Chicago to Arlington, Virginia, putting its executives closer to key federal government officials and the Federal Aviation Administration, which certifies Boeing passenger and cargo planes.

+Boeing’s relationship with the FAA has been strained since deadly crashes of its best-selling plane, the 737 Max, in 2018 and 2019.
+The FAA took nearly two years — far longer than Boeing expected — to approve design changes and allow the plane back in the air.

 Comments / 0